What is Bronchiectasis?

 In acute cases of obstruction to airways and difficulty breathing relieving of air, the passage is most important.

-Daily drainage of accumulated secretions is must from lungs.
+Daily drainage of accumulated secretions is a must from the lungs.

 Antibiotics are used in cases of fever with infection.